 Each Peer Group company participates in the Radford Biotechnology Survey, an Aon survey of executive total compensation for various corporate positions, which survey is widely used among biotechnology companies.
 Aon analyzes both survey data and compensation information reported in the public filings of the Peer Group companies for the comparative analysis and adjusts the data to reflect the age of the reported information.
-The 2020 Peer Group, which the Committee approved in September 2020 and used when making determinations for our December 2020 long-term equity incentive awards and 2021 base salary and Annual Incentive Plan ("AIP") target adjustments, consisted of the following 22 peer companies, which had market capitalization ranging from approximately \$250 million to \$2.5 billion and 50-400 employees:
+In September 2021, the Committee approved the 2021 Peer Group.
+The 2021 Peer Group, which the Committee used when making determinations for our December 2021 long-term equity incentive awards and 2022 base salary and Annual Incentive Plan ("AIP") target adjustments, emphasized companies that have launched products within the last three years and are scaling.
+The Committee believed that, following the Company's transformation into a commercial-stage biotechnology company with the launch of ORLADEYO in December 2020, such companies would reflect a peer group more closely aligned with the Company's then-current stage of development.
+The 2021 Peer Group consisted of the following 20 peer companies, which had market capitalization ranging from approximately \$1 billion to \$8 billion and revenue ranging from approximately \$50 million to \$300 million, consistent with the Company's increase in market capitalization and revenue in 2021 following the launch of ORLADEYO: